bigwiv/Biopython-cn/chr8.rst

 You should note different file formats require different attributes of the ``QueryResult``, ``Hit``, ``HSP`` and ``HSPFragment`` objects.
-If these attributes are not present, writing won¡¯t work.
-In other words, you can¡¯t always write to the output format that you want.
-For example, if you read a BLAST XML file, you wouldn¡¯t be able to write the results to a PSL file as PSL files require attributes not calculated by BLAST (e.g. the number of repeat matches).
+If these attributes are not present, writing wonâ€™t work.
+In other words, you canâ€™t always write to the output format that you want.
+For example, if you read a BLAST XML file, you wouldnâ€™t be able to write the results to a PSL file as PSL files require attributes not calculated by BLAST (e.g. the number of repeat matches).
 You can always set these attributes manually, if you really want to write to PSL, though.